-Battersea United Charities (1641) - Otherwise known as 'The Non-Apprenticing Charities', this is the original charity created in 1938 by the merger of 12 old charitable trusts.
-It administers the John Banks Pensions, paid to ten pensioners (5 women and 5 men) from Battersea, and the Henry Smith bequest, which adds to funds we raise each year to purchase food parcels for pensioners from across Battersea at Christmas, which are distributed at a specially hosted event at Battersea Arts Centre (the old Battersea Town Hall).
+Battersea United Charities (1641) - Otherwise known as 'The Non-Apprenticing Charities', this is the original charity created in 1938 by bringing together 14 historical charitable trusts.
+It administers the John Banks Pensions, paid to ten pensioners (5 women and 5 men) from Battersea, and the Henry Smith bequest, which adds to funds we raise each year to purchase food parcels for pensioners from across Battersea at Christmas, which have been distributed at a specially hosted event at Battersea Arts Centre (the old Battersea Town Hall).
 Beyond these activities, the charity is focused on the elderly and general relief of need for individuals in Battersea.

 John Edmonds’ Charity (1708) - It is primarily used for educational purposes for individuals aged under 25.
-It is used to make grants for school clothing; educational journeys; help with fees, equipment and books; travelling expenses and any other educational purpose at the discretion of the Trustees.
+The charity makes grants for school clothing, educational journeys, help with fees, equipment and books, travelling expenses and any other educational purpose at the discretion of the Trustees.